Javex/libscep/src/clients/perl/Crypt-LibSCEP/Readme.md

 **getcertinitial**

 The transaction ID and subject is derived from the CSR, the issuer is derived from the encryption certificate.
+Even though the transaction ID is not part of the CSR, LibSCEP assumes that the transaction ID is derived from the public key of the CSR.
+In case a different transaction ID is is used, LibSCEP cannot deal with it.

+One might ask why the $issuer_cert is required for the GetCertInitial request but not for the PKCSReq message.
+Indeed, the PKCSReq message does not require any information about the issuer.
+We can't find any reason why this is different for GetCertInitial.
+The client still doesn't know which certificate will be used to sign the request.
+We assume this is a flaw in the specification.

-	$getcertinitial = Crypt::LibSCEP::getcertinitial($conf, $sig_key, $sig_cert, $enc_cert, $req);
+	$getcertinitial = Crypt::LibSCEP::getcertinitial($conf, $sig_key, $sig_cert, $enc_cert, $req, $issuer_cert);

-**getcertinitial_ra**

-In some cases, the issuer of the certificate is a different entity than the receiver of the message.
-That means, the issuer cannot be derived from the encryption certificate.
-This is the case when not only a CA but also an RA is in use.
-The RA decryps the message but the CA is the one that signs the CSR.
-For this case, this function accepts the issuer certificate as a separate parameter.

-	$getcertinitial = Crypt::LibSCEP::getcertinitial_ra($conf, $sig_key, $sig_cert, $enc_cert, $issuer_cert, $req);

 ### GetCRL

 Similar to PKCSReq.
 Instead of a CSR, this message includes an IssuerAndSerial from the certificate to be validated.
+Instead of providing the issuer and serial separately as it is the case in the *getcert* function, this functions assumes that the certificate that should be validated is present.
+If not, it can be obtained from the CA by using *cetcert*.

 **getcrl**